Arugula Pesto Takes Over The Kitchen:

 —Spread it on thin baguette slices and pop them under the broiler for a minute or two for an instant, elegant appetizer.

-Now this is all well and very, very good, but my arugula pesto did not truly come into its own until I found myself one evening with a little too much homemade pizza dough and decided to make myself an 8-inch arugula pesto pizza to tide me over until the homegrown beef salami pizza was ready.
+Now this is all well and very good, but my arugula pesto did not truly come into its own until I found myself one evening with a little too much homemade pizza dough and decided to make myself an 8-inch arugula pesto pizza to tide me over until the homegrown beef salami pizza was ready.

 Oh.
 My.
 God.
 Let's just say I only had room for a very small slice of the salami pizza that night.
 I could probably eat one of these two times a week for the rest of my life.
 There are dozens of other combinations you could make (I read one recipe that suggested arugula pesto, cheddar cheese, and fresh tomato slices), but for me the simplest is often the best.
-All I did was spread a generous amount of pesto on the dough and then top it with thin slices of fresh mozzarella and a liberal sprinkling of pecorino romano.
+All I did was spread a generous amount of pesto on the dough and then top it with thin slices of fresh mozzarella and a liberal sprinkling of Pecorino Romano.

 If you ever get tired of devouring these pizzas on their own, I am sure they would be wonderful served alongside grilled steak and salad instead of French or garlic bread.
 Or you could make all of the guests at your next dinner party swoon by baking several small pizzas and passing around little appetizer-sized slices.

 There.
 Now that ought to keep you fed for a while.
+But if you're still hungry, you'll find links to all of Less Fuss, More Flavor recipes in the Farmgirl Fare Recipe Index.

-**Many thanks to Bruno for coming to my arugula blanching question rescue.
+*Thanks to my food blogging friend (and awesome chef) Bruno for coming to my arugula blanching question rescue.
 He says, "As far as reasons for blanching arugula, I learned a couple of things in cooking school that may interest you.
 You already mentioned one... blanching reduces the intense flavor of certain things.
 We used to blanch garlic to make it less intense.
-The other thing I learned was blanching maintains the color of things especially when you are going to process them.
-For example, when making basil or mint oil, blanching in oil or water would keep them from turning a brownish color when churned in a food processor."
-Very interesting!

-You are soo funny sweetie :)
+1. You are soo funny sweetie :)

 Love that the arugula took over your life LOLOLOL